jonas-fuchs/varVAMP/docs/installation.md

 ## Installation for advanced customization or development

-All varVAMP options (such as temperature, size, penalties) can be customized in the config.py.
-However, to do this you will have to install varvamp not from the PyPI repository, but directly from this github repository.
+All varVAMP options (such as temperature, size, penalties) can be customized in the `config.py`.
+However, to do this you will have to install varVAMP not from the PyPI repository, but directly from this GitHub repository.

 ### - via pip (recommended)